gromas/polysat/README.md

 Now all 3-SAT problems can be divided into three groups SAT / UNSAT / CLD with O(n³) bytes of disk space and max O(n¹⁰) of time.

 What is CLD?
-This sort of problems contains some circular logical deadlocks.
+A sort of problems which contains some circular logical deadlocks.
 Now I investigate this group for possibilities to solve them.
 Currently there is no algorithm to correlate these sort of problems with one of the groups SAT/UNSAT with polynomial time and space.

 YouTube video (Russian language only)